 Corn starch, for example, has dozens of uses.
-It can be a thickening agent and an anti-caking agent.
+It is a thickening agent and anti-caking agent.
 It helps frozen foods maintain their texture.
-Roasted starch - dextrins - can be found in hundreds of adhesive applications.
-You can find citric and lactic acid produced from corn in hundreds of foods and other products.
-(For more, go to http://worldOfCorn.com.)
+Roasted starch - dextrins - are found in hundreds of adhesive applications.
+You can find citric and lactic acid produced from corn in hundreds of foods and other products listed in the World of Corn at www.ncga.com.

-Another new use for corn is fuel ethanol.
-To make ethanol, the starch in the kernel is converted to sugar and fermented - the rest of the kernel is returned as a high protein livestock feed.
-The result is a renewable fuel that has tremendous benefits.
-In fact, corn-based ethanol can be found blended with gasoline in most fuels sold today.
-In 2009, U.S. ethanol production supported thousands of jobs, added more than \$15 billion to federal, state and local government tax revenues and displaced more than 360 million barrels of imported oil.
+Another valuable use of corn is fuel ethanol.
+To make ethanol, only the starch portion of the kernel is converted to sugar and fermented - the rest of the kernel is returned as corn oil and high protein livestock feed, meaning we get multiple products from each kernel delivered to an ethanol plant.

+Corn-based ethanol can be found blended with gasoline in most fuels sold today, making ethanol the most successful renewable fuel in history and delivering tremendous benefits to the entire country.
+In 2010, U.S. ethanol production supported thousands of jobs, added more than \$16 billion to federal, state and local government tax revenues and displaced more than 445 million barrels of imported oil.
 As the sector continues to grow, so will these positive developments.

 Farmers saw that corn production was growing faster than demand.
 They knew that developing new markets would keep supplies from getting burdensome and stifling ingenuity.
 Like corn farmers, ethanol producers are also getting more efficient.
-An article in the scientific journal "Biotechnology Letters" noted ethanol production has seen a 28 percent reduction in energy use, a 32 percent reduction in water use, and a 5.3 percent increase in ethanol yields all in less than a decade.
+An article in the scientific journal Biotechnology Letters noted ethanol production has seen a 28 percent reduction in energy use, a 32 percent reduction in water use and a 5.3 percent increase in ethanol yields all in less than a decade.

 A recent report from the U.S. Department of Agriculture noted corn-based ethanol has a net energy ratio of 2.3 to 1, meaning for every unit of energy it takes to make ethanol, 2.3 units of energy are produced as ethanol.
 Every year, that figure grows simply because corn and ethanol production gets more efficient.
-A study in the "Journal of Ecology" noted that between 10 and 19 gallons of ethanol are produced for every gallon of petroleum used in the entire corn to ethanol production life-cycle.
+A study in the Journal of Ecology noted that between 10 and 19 gallons of ethanol are produced for every gallon of petroleum used in the entire "corn to ethanol" production life cycle.